Wish you could sleep better at night?

 In order to be comfortable, you need to invest in great bedding that gives you a comfortable sleep.
 A comfortable bed and a good quality mattress with feather-soft cushions will seduce you after a long tiring day at the office.

-For instance, ever noticed why we tend to sleep better in the winter?
-That’s because of the extra layer of comfort in the form of quilts and blankets.
 Similarly, you should work hard and get yourself the perfect mattress, pillows, and bedding so that you can at least rest better, all year round.
 (Or crank the AC and pull out those winter blankets).

 #3.
 Limit Your Drinking

-The concoction of a good sleep does not include alcohol or caffeine – not after the 7 pm mark at least.
+The concoction of good sleep does not include alcohol or caffeine – not after the 7 pm mark at least.
 Now no one can really give up on caffeine or alcohol-based beverages entirely, but you can stop consuming them in the evening.

 The logic behind this consumption is simple: your system needs to avoid any stimulants that might keep it buzzing.
 This is the same reason that most scientists suggest to avoid nicotine, caffeine and heavy snacking especially during night time.
 And in all honesty, avoiding them does help you sleep better.